ag2ai/cookiecutter-fastagency/{{cookiecutter.project_slug}}/README.md

 To run this [`FastAgency`](https://github.com/airtai/fastagency) application, follow these steps:

-1. To run the `FastAgency` application, you need an [OpenAI API Key](https://openai.com/index/openai-api/).
-Create one and set it as an environment variable in the terminal using the following command:
+1. To run the `FastAgency` application, you need an API key for any LLM.
+The most commonly used LLM is [OpenAI](https://platform.openai.com/docs/models).
+To use it, create an [OpenAI API Key](https://openai.com/index/openai-api/) and set it as an environment variable in the terminal using the following command:

    ```bash
    export OPENAI_API_KEY=paste_openai_api_key_here
    ```

+   If you want to use a different LLM provider, follow [this guide](https://fastagency.ai/latest/user-guide/runtimes/autogen/using_non_openai_models/).

-   Alternatively, you can skip this step and set the `OPENAI_API_KEY` later in the devcontainer's terminal.
+   Alternatively, you can skip this step and set the LLM API key as an environment variable later in the devcontainer's terminal.

 2. Open this folder in [vscode](https://code.visualstudio.com/) using the following command: